 Sustainability*

-Please describe how your STEM Out-of-School Time Program project activities you propose will be maintained and built upon to serve the community after the three-month timeline.
+Please describe how your Summer of STEM project activities you propose will be maintained and built upon to serve the community after the three-month timeline.
 Refer to the guidelines for more information.

 Character Limit: 2500

 Project Budget*

 After completing the budget form on the Excel file “KYOSA mini-grant budget and timeline,” use this section to explain each line item or expenditure with as much detail as possible.
 Refer to the guidelines for more information.